clownba0t/rails_dynamic_errors/README.md

 * I18n support (especially for error names and messages)
 * Tests for:
   * functionality if the mount point is changed
-  * errors during generation being passed on to Rails
+  * exception during processing -> Rails 500 page
-  * 500 errors, in particular, not destroying the application
   * ability to use sessions, flash and cookies
+  * routes
+  * impact on application after install but before generator install
+* DRY up specs
 * Install generator to copy default 'show' template into application for modification